-Join us as we look at the difference between EIC and EICR, and how this will affect the changes in legislation for landlords.
+Join us as we look at the difference between the Electrical Installation Certificate (EIC) and Electrical Installation Condition Report (EICR), and how this affects the changes in legislation for landlords.

 What is an EIC?

 The Electrical Installation Certificate is a safety Certificate that is issued by a qualified electrician as confirmation that any new electrical installation complies with the BS 7671 (IEE Wiring Regulations).
 Examples of these are below:

 - When any new single circuit or multiple circuits are being added to any existing installation

 - When there is any change of distribution board (consumer unit)

 The certificate declares that the installation is safe to use, in line with the BS 7671 (IEE Wiring Regulations).

 An EIC may sometimes be referred to as a DEIC – Domestic Electrical Installation Certificate.
 The two are the same though.

 What is EICR testing?

 An EICR, or 'Electrical Installation Condition Report’ is a formal document that is produced following an assessment of the electrical installation within a property.
 It must be carried out by an experienced and qualified person.